dmarvar/pulse/README.md

 // ✅ Recommended: Store only session ID in cookies document.cookie = "session_id=abc123def456";
-// Then lookup full session data from database using session_id
+// Then lookup full session data from your storage system using session_id
 ```

 This demonstration platform prioritizes simplicity and ease of setup over security best practices to facilitate learning and experimentation.